Approximate Bayesian inference and forecasting in huge-dimensional multi-country VARs: Approximate Bayesian inference in PVARs

 One empirical regularity often found in multi-country data sets is that own country effects are usually more important than other country effects.
 Hence, the literature sometimes sets $\bm B_i$ equal to a zero matrix to rule out dynamic interdependencies.
 This, however, could translate into a mis-specified model.
 In this paper, we allow the data to speak about the degree of sparsity in $\tilde{\bm B}_{ij, \bullet}$.
 A second empirical regularity is that the time series in $\tilde{\bm z}_{ij}$ often display substantial co-movement \citep{kose2003international}.
 A potential solution would be to extract a low number of principal components from $\tilde{\bm z}_{ij}$.
 Another solution, which we adopt here, builds on the notion that if elements in $\tilde{\bm z}_{ij}$ are very similar to each other, it might pay off to not include all of them and effectively control for collinearity.
 This is also consistent with $\tilde{\bm B}_{ij, \bullet}$ being very sparse.

 By contrast, $\bm A_{ij, \bullet}$ is likely non-sparse.
-The consideration motivates the way we implement IRGA with the PVAR.
+This consideration motivates the way we implement IRGA with the PVAR.
 The general idea of IRGA is to use MCMC methods on important (low-dimensional) parameters but compute a fast approximation of the posterior for other (high-dimensional) parameters of less importance.
-In the PVAR, we consider $\bm A_{ij, \bullet}$ as the important parameters and $\tilde{\bm B}_{ij, \bullet}$ the less important ones.
+In the PVAR, we consider $\bm A_{ij, \bullet}$ as the important parameters and $\tilde{\bm B}_{ij, \bullet}$ the less important ones.\footnote{It is worth noting that other choices of important and less important coefficients are possible.
+For instance, if it is felt likely that the U.S. is a dominant unit, then coefficients on U.S. variables could always be treated as important even for countries other than the U.S. The key consideration is that the number of parameters in $\bm A_{ij, \bullet}$ should not be too large so as to prevent practical use of MCMC methods on it.}

 We now provide details of how we implement IRGA in the PVAR.
 Let $\bm Q_i$ be the $T \times T$ rotation matrix obtained from the QR-decomposition of $\bm x_i$ and partition it as $\bm Q_i = (\bm Q_{i1}, \bm Q_{i2})$ with $\bm Q_{i1}$ being $T \times k$ and $\bm Q_{i2}$ being $T \times (T-k)$.